10 Amazing Facts About Harriet Beecher Stowe

-“Wherever I went among the friends of the Era, I found Uncle Tom’s Cabin a theme for admiring remark,” wrote journalist and social critic Grace Greenwood in a travelogue published in the Era. “[E]verywhere I went, I saw it read with pleasant smiles and irrepressible tears.’”
-The story was discussed in other abolitionist publications, such as Frederick Douglass’s Paper, and helped sell $2-a-year subscriptions to the Era.
+“Wherever I went among the friends of the Era, I found Uncle Tom’s Cabin a theme for admiring remark,” journalist and social critic Grace Greenwood wrote in a travelogue published in the Era. “[E]verywhere I went, I saw it read with pleasant smiles and irrepressible tears.’”
+The story was discussed in other abolitionist publications, such as Frederick Douglass’s Paper, and helped sell $2 annual subscriptions to the Era.

 Harriet Elisabeth Beecher was born on June 14, 1811, in Litchfield, Connecticut.
 Her mother, Roxana Beecher, died five years later.
 Over the course of two marriages, her father, Calvinist preacher Lyman Beecher, fathered 13 children, 11 of whom survived into adulthood.
 He preached loudly against slavery.
 All seven of his sons followed him into the ministry.
 Henry Ward Beecher carried on his father’s abolitionist mission and according to legend sent rifles to anti-slavery settlers in Kansas and Nebraska in crates marked “Bibles.”